ricardsoleaxa/gaad-hackathon-template/submission-guides/configuration-instructions.md

-## Hackathon Project Workspace Configuration Instructions
+# Workspace Configuration Instructions

 Each participating team MUST submit a GitHub repository for each project entry.
+These instructions provide the preparation steps necessary to configure a project workspace.

+## General Tools
-Since this is a public event where participants from financial institutions will be competing, it is advised that a;ll participants use their personal workstations (personal computers) and personal email accounts when participating in the event.
+Since this is a public event where participants from financial institutions will be competing, it is advised that all participants use their personal workstations (personal computers) and personal email accounts when participating in the event.

+Each participating team member should determine which computer they will used as their **Development Workstation**.
+This should to be a *personal computer* that is not connected to the participants corporate VPN.
+It should also be a device that is not managed by the participants employer.

-### GitHub
+## GitHub
 Each team should assign an engineer to take the necessary steps to provision the team's project repository in the [public GitHub environment](https://github.com).

 Participants will need to make use of a predefined submission repository called a boilerplate, or “project template”, to quickly provision projects in a consistent manner.

 To ensure a smooth development and submission process for your project, it is important to understand how to provision your GitHub repository.
 This repository will be required when you submit your project.

-### Identify Workstations

-Each participating team member should determine which computer they will used as their **Development Workstation**.
-This should to be a *personal computer* that is not connected to the participants corporate VPN.
-It should also be a device that is not managed by the participants employer.

 ### Create Repository